2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 ![BTC204](assets/fr/201.webp)

 If Alice wishes to avoid any risk, she must necessarily use a method to break the history of the $B$ coin, such as passing it through coinjoins.
 This raises a question about the usefulness of combining the secret transfer of ownership and the coinjoin.
 The coinjoin, by breaking a coin's history, already offers a sufficient level of confidentiality for Alice.
-Thus, my opinion is that if Alice is looking to protect her privacy, it would be wiser to proceed directly to a coinjoin rather than engage a coinswap followed by a coinjoin.
+Thus, my opinion is that if Alice is looking to protect her privacy, it would be wiser to proceed directly to a coinjoin rather than engage in a coinswap followed by a coinjoin.

 For secret ownership transfer methods to be truly effective and avoid the risk of linking the history of an $A$ user to a $B$ user, it would paradoxically be necessary for their use to be widely known.
 If coinswap is used massively and the authorities are aware of this common practice, then a plausible form of denial could be established.
 However, as long as the use of these transfers remains marginal, I think these methods will remain too risky for users.